Truthful Interval Covering: Other Open Problems and Directions

-In this paper, we have considered perhaps the simplest and most intuitive cost function for the agents, namely the part of their intervals that is not covered by $C$.
+\paragraph{Different cost functions and objectives.} In this paper, we have considered perhaps the simplest and most intuitive cost function for the agents, namely the part of their intervals that is not covered by $C$.
 One could consider more complicated cost functions, e.g., functions where the cost is a convex or concave function of the proportion of the agents' interval(s) that are covered, or some most specific functions like a piecewise linear function (e.g., capturing cases where a certain amount of the interval \emph{has} to be covered for the agent to have any reduction in cost).
 In addition to different cost functions for the agents, one could also consider different cost functions for the aggregate objectives, such as the popular maximum cost objective, e.g., see \citep{PT09}.